-Apple Cinnamon Baked Oatmeal – This easy baked oatmeal is a perfect meal prep breakfast, packed with diced apples, pecans or raisins & plenty of cinnamon and vanilla.
-Gluten free & vegan!
+This easy apple cinnamon baked oatmeal is a perfect meal prep breakfast, packed with diced apples, pecans & plenty of cinnamon and vanilla.
+Even better?
+It’s Gluten free & vegan!

 September is HERE, so I’m ready to jump head first into all things fall.
 Pumpkin recipes are on the way (believe me!), but today, I wanted to share an apple recipe.
 (September = apple season!)
 This Cinnamon Apple Baked Oatmeal is all the things a fall breakfast should be.
 Packed with warm spices and diced apples, this delicious breakfast is and easy as it is cozy.